SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/delete.md

 ## Delete the selection definition

 > [!NOTE]
-> To delete a selection, you need to have access to both read and edit the selection in question.
+> To delete a selection, you must have access to both read and edit the selection in question.

 1. Select **Selections** > **List selections**.
 This takes you to the **List selections** screen.
 2. Point at the selection name, to make the icons appear to the right.